30th November to 12th of December 2020

-On this expedition you will have access every day to two professional nature photographers and instructors.
-Michael and David are there to help you photograph the stunning scenery and wildlife we will encounter.
-We will be conducting a series of classes throughout the voyage, as well as being on-hand throughout the outings.
+On this expedition you will have access every day to a professional nature photographer and instructor.
+Michael is there to help you photograph the stunning scenery and wildlife we will encounter.
+Michael will be conducting a series of classes throughout the voyage, as well as being on-hand throughout the outings.

-As full-time professionals, Michael and David are both accredited members of the Australian Institute of Professional Photographers (AIPP).
-As well as being experienced photographers they’re both experienced photographic tutors.
+As a full-time professional, Michael is an accredited members of the Australian Institute of Professional Photographers (AIPP).
+As well as being an experienced photographer, his is an experienced photographic tutor.

-Michael is an experienced (19-years) and widely published wildlife and nature photographer, writer and tutor.
+Michael is an experienced (23 years) and widely published wildlife and nature photographer, writer and tutor.
 His articles and images have featured in many magazines, calendars, diaries, books, brochures, billboards and many other publications.
-He is the author of two books on Australian wildlife, and is a Lowepro Ambassador for Australia.
+He is the author of two books on Australian wildlife, and is a Nikon School tutor for Australia.
 Michael regularly presents audio-visual presentations at photographic organisations, and has been conducting photography workshops and tours across Australia for many years.
-He also conducts overseas photography tours to Africa, Antarctica and now the Arctic.
+He also conducts photography tours to Africa, Antarctica, the Arctic (Svalbard and the Russian Far East) and the Subantarctic Islands.
 Michael loves sharing his photographic knowledge and passion with workshop participants, helping them improve their photographic skills.